Car Buying Strategies

 The 2018 Honda Ridgeline comes equipped with a 6-speed automatic transmission which shifts smoothly between gears.
 It is extremely predictable and solid, so you won't notice any jolts between gears.

-Reasons Not to Buy a 2018 Honda Ridgeline – The Cons
+Reasons You May Not Like the 2018 Honda Ridgeline – The Cons

 1. The Touchscreen Interface